ashish10alex/bigquery_local_ide/README.md

 - [ ] Run a selection.
 Can make it work when selection is done in non-vim mode. ( this was easier in Code Mirror v5 )
 - [ ] Mark the line where error is in the editor gutter ( this was easier in Code Mirror v5 )
 - [ ] Resolve weird wasm error ( does not seem to affect the core functionality )
+- [ ] Theme of the editor should match the theme of the table and the page
+- [ ] Enable the vertical resize of the editor

 # Installation & run